uicrooks/shopify-theme-lab-docs/docs/guide/deployment.md

   </CodeGroupItem>
 </CodeGroup>

-Buid and deploy to an `existing` theme on the store that you're connected to.
+Build and deploy to an `existing` theme on the store that you're connected to.

 <CodeGroup>
   <CodeGroupItem title="NPM" active>